15 Aug 2023

 - Email Barry Wyatt, Project Manager, Climate Emergency

-- Email Lucy Rees, Senior Environmental Policy & Climate Change Officer
+- Email Lucy Rees, Senior Environmental Policy and Climate Change Officer

-UK government guidance on the Community Infrastructure Levy regulations can be found on the GOV.UK website.
+UK government guidance on the CIL regulations can be found on the GOV.UK website.

 We've found some examples of other council activity on this topic.